regev123/Shortify/frontend/README.md

-# TinyURL Frontend
+# Shortify Frontend

-A modern React frontend for the TinyURL service, built with Vite and Tailwind CSS.
+A modern React frontend for the Shortify service, built with Vite and Tailwind CSS.

 ## Features